 Areas of Expertise

-R v LM – Woolwich Crown Court – Successful submission of no case to answer
+R v LM – Woolwich Crown Court - Knifepoint robbery

-The defendant was accused of an attempted knifepoint robbery of a taxi driver.
+The Defendant was accused of an attempted knifepoint robbery of a taxi driver.
 The complainant identified him in a PACE compliant ID procedure.
-After Maya identified a potential alternative suspect in the unused material and put his picture to the complainant the Court acceded to a submission of no case to answer and the jury was directed to enter a not guilty verdict.
+After Maya identified a potential alternative suspect in the unused material and put his picture to the complainant, the Court acceded to a submission of no case to answer and the jury was directed to enter a not guilty verdict.
+Successful submission of no case to answer

-R v T – Blackfriars Crown Court – Unanimous acquittal by the jury of two Counts of sexual assault
+R v T – Blackfriars Crown Court - Sexual assault

+Unanimous acquittal by the jury of two Counts of sexual assault.
 The defendant was accused of sexual assault by two separate, independent complainants.
 Maya cross-examined both complainants and forensically examined the CCTV in the case.
 The defendant was a family man of good character who was spared a conviction for a sexual offence.